NTifyApp/NTify/README.md

 Then, enjoy streaming.

 ## New login methods
-1. Zeroconf: In a modern Spotify client, choose SpotifyXP under devices to authenticate (**Requires Spotify Premium**).
+1. Zeroconf: In a modern Spotify client, choose NTify under devices to authenticate (**Requires Spotify Premium**).
-2. OAuth: Log into Spotify in the auto-opened browser window, confirm SpotifyXP connection, then close it. (needs a HTML5 supported browser)
+2. OAuth: Log into Spotify in the auto-opened browser window, confirm NTify connection, then close it. (needs a HTML5 supported browser)

 ## Compiling

-Clone repo with '--recursive', run init.py, build.py, find executable at target/SpotifyXP.jar.
+Clone repo with '--recursive', run init.py, build.py, find executable at target/NTify.jar.

-## Contributing

-Just make your desired changes and open a pull request

-### Creating A Pull Request

-1. Fork the Project
-2. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-3. Push to the Branch (`git push origin main`)
-4. Open a Pull Request

 ## License

-Copyright [2025] [Gianluca Beil]
+Copyright [2025] [Gianluca Beil & Davenport Media]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.